 Background and Criteria

 The GreenPace Award recognizes faculty, staff and students (individuals, units, departments and/or organizations) who develop innovative programs and services that assist Pace in meeting its commitment to sustainable practices.
 These practices can cover many aspects of sustainability including, but not limited to, energy and water; recycling and waste reduction; transportation; dining services; purchasing; green building and landscaping; and campus culture and academics.
 In addition, any programs, research, course creation, or other initiatives that help Pace fulfill STARS credits are eligible for award nomination.
-STARS (Sustainability, Tracking, Assessment & Rating System) is a comprehensive self-reporting tool, a program of the Association for the Advancement of Sustainability in Higher Education, which helps guide Pace to meeting its goals for sustainability university-wide.
+STARS (Sustainability, Tracking, Assessment & Rating System) is a comprehensive self-reporting tool, a program of the Association for the Advancement of Sustainability in Higher Education (AASHE), which helps guide Pace to meeting its goals for sustainability university-wide.

 Nominees must be part of the Pace community.
 They may be any individual, such as students, staff, faculty, or administrators, or be any department, organization, unit, or other non-individual entity at Pace.

 |Please complete the online Nomination Form to make a nomination for a GreenPace Award.
 Upon review of the submission, a notification will be sent to the Review Committee, the nominator, and the nominee.
 All entries will be reviewed and awards announced each Spring.|